01 of 09

 We like to divide this recipe into three parts.
 It makes the ingredients easier to mix together and it lets you choose different colors and fragrances to use.
 But if you have a big bowl and want to use just one fragrance and color just use the whole amounts in the recipe.

-For this first third of the recipe, melt 2 ounces of soap in a measuring cup.
+For this first third of the recipe, melt two ounces of soap in a measuring cup.
 You can use either white or clear soap base.
-Clear soap base is going to allow deeper colors while white is going to make more pastel colors.
+The clear soap base is going to allow deeper colors while white is going to make more pastel colors.